hungthai1401/resume/example/README.md

     - Delegated tasks effectively based on team members' strengths and skill sets, while ensuring balanced workloads and timely delivery.
     - Conducted regular code reviews to maintain coding standards, improve code quality, and provide constructive feedback to team members.
     - Assisted team members in resolving technical challenges and provided guidance on complex tasks.
+    - Involved in the recruitment process, including interviewing candidates and assessing technical skills.
   - **Software Development**:
     - Designed and implemented APIs to communicate with third-party voucher providers for validation and redemption.
     - Designed a user-friendly interface for internal teams to monitor voucher activity and resolve issues.